ghc-proposals/ghc-proposals/README.rst

       4. Set the PR to have the "Accepted" label.

+      5. Comment on the PR that the proposal was accepted.

+      6. Close the PR if GitHub has not detected the merge.

 Review criteria
 ---------------
 Here are some characteristics that a good proposal should have.